Article

 Lean Product Development

-Lean product development is a methodology that aims to create new and improved products while minimizing waste and maximizing learning.
+Lean product development, one of the popular types of agile development methodologies, aims to create new and improved products while minimizing waste and maximizing learning.
 Rooted in the Toyota Production System, it focuses on measuring value, defining a practical course of action, exposing and eliminating waste, enabling rapid decisions, and supporting teams to generate and sustain knowledge.

 Applicable to both software and non-software product development, lean methodologies encourage teams to continually refine their processes, leading to higher quality and efficiency.
 The customer-centric approach ensures that a minimum viable product is created to meet the customer needs, boosting customer satisfaction and market success.